ytdl-patched/ytdl-patched/README.md

                                          downloaded videos in it.
     --include-ads                        Download advertisements as well
                                          (experimental)

+## Extractor Options:
+    --extractor-retries RETRIES          Number of retries for known extractor errors (default is 3), or "infinite"

 ## Download Options:
     -r, --limit-rate RATE                Maximum download rate in bytes per